mbed-ce/mbed-ce-hello-world/README.md

 # Mbed CE Hello World
 This project implements a basic hello world using Mbed OS Community Edition.
 Use it as an example or a starting place for your own projects!
+Use the batch or bash file to compile.
+You need to change the project name inside the CMakeList.txt file.
+Under /src you can put your project files.

 ## How to set up this project: